 In 1917, Russians march against their monarchy over the scarcity of food with riots and strikes.
 These riots erupted in Petrograd (now St. Petersburg) on two separate occasions; March 3rd, in what is known as the ‘February revolution’ and November 7th, in what we now called the ‘October revolution’.

-I don’t know if you’ve noticed the weird thing here; why do we call a revolution that started in March as the February revolution and the one that started in November as the October revolution?
+I don’t know if you’ve noticed the weird thing here; why do we call a revolution that started in March as the “February revolution” and the one that started in November as the “October revolution”?

 Because the Julian was 11 days behind the Gregorian calendar, when they finally made the switch after the Bolshevic Revolution, both of the events were recalculated and converted under the new calendar and that’s the reason why the events appear to be in the following month.